-Delegation route Summary Corporate plan The Board approves a corporate plan annually, setting the risk appetite alongside, which provides the parameters within which management should operate.
+Delegation route Summary 1.
+Corporate plan The Board approves a corporate plan annually, subsequent to the setting of risk appetite, which provides the parameters within which management should operate.
 2. Policy framework We operate a tiered policy framework, through which mandates and limits are delegated to management.
 Our policies are reviewed on an annual basis (or as appropriate), by relevant committees.
 3. Delegated Authorities Manual The Delegated Authorities Manual is designed to facilitate the effective discharge of responsibilities and continuity of operations within a sound system of financial, operational and budgetary control.
 It is reviewed by the Board annually.